 If you haven’t got the budget for a brand new washing machine, there’s no need to worry – you can still make a big difference by changing the way that you wash your clothes!
 Start by reducing your wash cycle temperature.
 Switching from 40°C to 30°C may not sound like much, but it can result in an average 40 percent reduction in your electricity usage per load.

 Many washers are designed to clean just as efficiently at lower temperatures nowadays, and there are plenty of detergents, like Persil, that do the same.
-Persil small & mighty liquid in particular performs well in both a quick and a cool wash – allowing you to save energy with every cycle.
-Find out how to use Persil small & mighty and the Stain Eraser Ball here.
+Our Persil liquids, powders and capsules all remove stains first time well in both a quick and a cool wash – allowing you to save energy with every cycle.

 If you’ve got a washer-dryer or drying machine, there are several ways you can use it more efficiently.
 It’s important to clear the lint filter regularly, as this can make drying cycles faster.
 Some newer models have moisture sensors that actually stop the machine automatically when the clothes are dry.